IBM/community-automation/ansible/request-ocp-fyre-play/README.md

       -  Set to `custom` if you want to install a nightly or a patch level of a GA'd version.
 See following section on detail for doing `custom` installs.
     - All OCP+beta clusters are created with an additional /dev/vdb 300G disk.
   - Using `fyre_ocptype=quickburn` this will create a fyre OCP+beta 4.x  cluster against the quickburn quota.
     - The `quickburn_ttl=` parm set to the number of hours you want the cluster to live.
+Default is `12` hours if not specified.
     - The `quickburn_size=` parm set to either medium or large.
+Default is `medium` if not specified.
       - `medium` - workers are cpu 8 and memory 16G.
       - `large` - workers are cpu 16 and memory 32G.